alan-turing-institute/data-safe-haven/docs/roles/researcher/snippets/05_share_files.partial.md

 #### Output resources: `/output/`

-Any outputs that you want to extract from the secure environment should be placed in the `/output/` folder on the data science linux desktop.
+Any outputs that you want to extract from the secure environment should be placed in the `/output/` folder on the SRD.
 Everyone in your group will be able to access it, and will have **read-and-write access**.
 Anything placed in here will be considered for data egress - removal from the secure research environment - by the project's principal investigator together with the data provider.